 This restaurant's onigiri is very soft.
 (The onigiri is not pressured so much.)

-I don't think that the price is reasonable because even though they do use high-quality and tasty rice, they are not generous with the toppings in the rice balls.
+I don't think that the price is reasonable because even though they do use high-quality tasty rice and nori wrapper (dried sea vegetable), they are not generous with the toppings in the rice balls.

 Think about it: For 860 yen, you can have sushi or other better dishes elsewhere.